ajalt/clikt/docs/pages/whyclikt.md

 JCommander uses annotations to define parameters, and reflection to set fields.
-This is functional for simple types, but defining your own types requires you to register a type adapter with the `JCommander` builder, and many types of customization are not possible.
+This is functional for simple types, but defining your own types requires you to register a type adapter with the `JCommander` builder.
+This means that type errors are not caught until runtime, and many types of customization are not possible.

 For example, options that take multiple values cannot be converted to other types.
 The JCommander docs explain: